 More information on the ACL Cross Bracing Protocol is here.

-The Cross Bracing Protocol (CBP) is a form of non-surgicalrehabilitation where the chance for the ACL to heal in a functional fashion is facilitated and enhanced.
+The Cross Bracing Protocol (CBP) is a specific form of non-surgical rehabilitation with the aim to facilitate and enhance the potential for the ACL to heal itself.

-This outcome is achieved through careful selection of the type of injury to the ACL, and through the bracing protocol which puts the injured ACL in a position to heal naturally and protects it while this healing is happening.
-In effect this is an extension of Rehabilitation alone, an extension which can be offered to about half of all acutely injured ACL patients.
-The half of patients that have an injured ACL who are unlikely to benefit from the CBP can be offered surgery in the first instance or to consider adopting “rehabilitation alone”.
+The bracing protocol puts the two ends of the ruptured ACL closer together, maximising the potential for the ligament to heal naturally while it is being protected.
+The bracing protocol is only suitable for about half of all acutely injured ACL patients.
+The other half of patients who are unlikely to benefit from the CBP can be offered surgery or may consider adopting “rehabilitation alone”.

 Advantages: